 Many of these accounting entries, such as year-end adjustments of accruals, prepayments or monthly wages are done through journals – but some accounting systems have a poorly designed module to enter Journals, which can make it hard for your Accountant to match your system figures to the Final Accounts.

 Can it link to your personal annual tax return?

-Some online accounts options can take the information about the salary and dividend payments you have received from your business and link these to your personal tax return.
+Some online accounts options can take the information about the salary and dividend payments you have received from your business and link these to your personal self assessment tax return.